Gone are the days of double-digit interest rates on savings accounts.

 The best thing you can do for yourself is to ensure that you are getting the most out of every dollar you have.

-So what if you aren’t going to get rich from a savings account, at least you will be getting something in return, even if it means having a little extra in the even of an emergency, or the ability to get a few extra souvenirs on that vacation.
+So what if you aren’t going to get rich from a savings account, at least you will be getting something in return, even if it means having a little extra in the event of an emergency, or the ability to get a few extra souvenirs on that vacation.

 Institutions such as Ally Bank, and Discover Bank all offer low-minimum options that link to your current checking account and make transferring funds as easy as a few clicks of your mouse.